 It’s important to define the start point for algorithm via

 init_population.
-This function has the trick.
+This function has a trick.
 You can see on line 6, the random genes are created by

 prev_score with contribution of each chromosome (19).
 And the roulette sector is calculated as tuple with point of the start sector (

 (score/sum_scores)+prev_score) at 17 line.
 For modeling the roulette added 21-24 lines of code.
 For this reason, we create some randoms according to length of chromosomes